-Sinclair AJ, Burdon MA, Ball AK, Nightingale NG, Good P, Matthews TD, Jacks A, Lawden M, Clarke CE, Walker EA, Tomlinson J, Stewart PM, Rauz S (2010).
-Low calorie diet and intracranial pressure in idiopathic intracranial hypertension: a prospective cohort study.
+Sinclair AJ, Burdon MA, Ball AK, Nightingale NG, Good P, Matthews TD, Jacks A, Lawden M, Clarke CE, Walker EA, Tomlinson J, Stewart PM and Rauz S (2010).
+Low energy diet and intracranial pressure in women with idiopathic intracranial hypertension: prospective cohort study.
 BMJ 341:c2701

 Sinclair AJ, Walker EA, Burdon MA, van Beek AP, Kema IP, Hughes BA, Murray PI, Nightingale PG, Stewart PM, Rauz S and Tomlinson JW (2010).
 Cerebrospinal fluid corticosteroid levels and cortisol metabolism in patients 1 with idiopathic intracranial hypertension: a link between 11β-HSD1 and intracranial pressure regulation?
 J Clin Endocrinol Metab 95(12):5348

-Ball AK, Howman A, Wheatley K, Burdon MA, Matthews T, Jacks AS, Lawden M, Sivaguru A, Furmston A, Howell S, Sharrack B, Davies MB, Sinclair AJ, Clarke CE (2011).
+Ball AK, Howman A, Wheatley K, Burdon MA, Matthews T, Jacks AS, Lawden M, Sivaguru A, Furmston A, Howell S, Sharrack B, Davies MB, Sinclair AJ and Clarke CE (2011).
 A randomised controlled trial of treatment for idiopathic intracranial hypertension.
 J Neurol 258(5):874

 Professor Ann Logan